hansroland/reflex-dom-inbits/tutorial.md

 The library *opench-meteo* contains Haskell definitons for the Swiss meteo data and the instances of the *FromJSON* type class.
 You can find this library on [Hackage](http://hackage.haskell.org/package/opench-meteo) or on [https://github.com/hansroland/opench/tree/master/meteo](https://github.com/hansroland/opench/tree/master/meteo).
+You must use version 0.2.0.0 or higher.
+Version 0.1.* used _http_, but the now server expects a _https_ request.

 We need to import this library: ```import Data.Meteo.Swiss```.